 Export Menu: Choose the Export menu in the actions toolbar and select Excel report and then save:

-Save Menu: In the menu in the Projects toolbar, select Save as batch file.
+Save Menu: In the menu in the Projects toolbar, select Save as automation script.
 Here, the primary output types and the secondary output type can be set.
 The results can also be customized using the batch script.
 When Excel is set as a primary output, the export option can be changed from the adjoining button and the same applies to the secondary output type too.

 A comparison Excel report will look like the one in the screenshot below:

-At the Excel report options, Different, Equal, Source only & Destination only were selected, which is reflected back on the comparison result.
+At the Excel report options, Different, Equal, Source only & Destination only were selected, which is reflected in the comparison result.

 Similarly, since the Include script option was checked in the report options, scripts of all exported objects will be shown in the report:

 Q: Is there a limit to the number of result items that can be exported?

 A: Export size is only limited by Excel itself.
 See Excel row limits by version

 Q: Do I have to have Excel installed?

 A: Yes, Excel needs to be installed to view the export result